 Infusions keep for several days in the refrigerator.
 A standard dose of infusion is a pint a day, although I often find myself enjoying twice that!
 You can drink it warm or cold, sweetened with honey, or flavored with mint…

-And the catch is that the cell walls of plants are very thick and difficult to penetrate.
-During the drying process the cell walls of the plants break down to release the water.
+So why dried herbs?
+The catch is that the cell walls of plants are very thick and difficult to penetrate.
+During the drying process, the cell walls of the plants break down to release the water.
 Later when the dried herbs are submerged in water, those constituents will become available.

-My favorite infusion herb is Nettles, which is nourishing for the adrenals and kidneys, as well as, the hormonal and immune systems.
+My favorite infusion herb is nettles, which is nourishing for the adrenals and kidneys as well as the hormonal and immune systems.
 Drinking nettles over time supports sustained energy levels.
-When we drink nettles we’re nourishing our adrenal instead of stimulating the adrenals, as caffeine does, which can lead to adrenal exhaustion.
+When we drink nettles we’re nourishing our adrenals instead of stimulating the adrenals, as caffeine does, which can lead to adrenal exhaustion.

 My next favorite infusion herb is Oatstraw.
 This is actually the straw of the oat grass, which is nourishing for the nervous systems and supports sleep.